go-vela/community/proposals/2023/04-26_worker_visibility.md

 1. Why is this required?

-* These additional fields will expand visibility into the current status of each worker, allowing for...
+* These additional fields will expand visibility into the current status of each worker.

 2. If this is a redesign or refactor, what issues exist in the current implementation?